xoxzo/blog.xoxzo.com/content/Announcements/201907-logdownload-release-en.md

 2. Find _Download Usage Logs_ from the top-right pulldown labeled _Account_

-3. Select desired dates and the type of log you need before clicking `GENERATE` button
+3. Select desired dates before clicking `GENERATE` button

 Your .csv file will be ready for downloading in a while.
 In the file, you will find: